FirespriteLtd/website/site/content/careers/_index.md

         src: /images/uploads/whoweare-optimised.jpg
       title: Who we are
     - body: >-
-        We build games and we support content pipelines for games built by established teams from around the world.
-Whether it's for our partner clients or for our own IP projects, we're committed to creating incredible experiences on Console and PC hardware using the latest engines and tools.
+        We build games and we support content pipelines *for* games built by established development teams from around the world.
+Whether it's for our partner clients or for our internal IP projects, we're all committed to creating incredible experiences on Console and PC hardware using the latest engines and tools.
       image:
         alt: What we do
         src: /images/uploads/whatwedo-optimised.jpg